KoenZomers/OneDriveAPI/README.md

 # OneDriveAPI
-OneDrive API in C#
+OneDrive API in .NET Standard 2.0

-Easy to use lightweight framework to communicate with the OneDrive and OneDrive for Business through either the Azure AD (api.onedrive.com & tenant-my.sharepoint.com/_api or the Azure AD V2.0 (graph.microsoft.com) endpoint.
+Easy to use lightweight framework to communicate with the OneDrive Personal and OneDrive for Business through either the Azure AD (api.onedrive.com & tenant-my.sharepoint.com/_api or the Azure AD V2.0 (graph.microsoft.com) endpoint.
 It allows communication through one unified piece of code with:

 - OneDrive Personal
 - OneDrive for Business